-Many organizations are beginning to choose IT solutions based on their preferred method of deployment.
+Many organizations are choosing IT solutions based on their preferred method of deployment.
 Some organizations want all IT systems to reside on premises.
-Others are beginning to outsource non-critical applications/functions while keeping business-critical systems on premises.
-More and more organizations are seeking to outsource as many IT applications as possible.
-Hybrid solutions are an increasingly popular alternative, in which part of a software system resides on premises with some components outsourced for efficiency.
+Others are beginning to outsource non-critical applications or functions while keeping business-critical systems on premises.
+Increasingly, organizations are seeking to outsource as many IT applications as possible.
+Hybrid solutions are becoming a popular alternative, in which part of a software system resides on premises with some components outsourced for efficiency.